 The Freud Papers comprise the core of more than one hundred other collections relating to Sigmund Freud and the history of psychoanalysis assembled by the Library of Congress.
 These collections include the Anna Freud Papers, as well as the papers of other eminent psychoanalysts and members of the Freud family.

-Freud Papers, Films, Photographs, and Audiotapes
+Sigmund Freud Papers, Films, Photographs, and Audio Recordings

 Three successive Executive Directors of the Sigmund Freud Archives-Harold P. Blum, Anton O. Kris, and Louis Rose-were early proponents of making the Freud Papers available online.
-In 2017, the Manuscript Division of the Library of Congress, with the support of The Polonsky Foundation (a U.K. cultural heritage nonprofit) and with the assistance of the Sigmund Freud Archives, completed the digitization of nearly half the collection, including all of Freud's own writings, correspondence, and records.
+In 2017, with the support of The Polonsky Foundation (a U.K. cultural heritage nonprofit) and with the assistance of the Sigmund Freud Archives, the Manuscript Division of the Library of Congress completed the digitization of thousands of documents, artifacts, and pages in the Freud Papers.
+The digital Freud Papers on the Library of Congress website includes Freud's manuscripts, correspondence, and records; transcripts of Kurt R. Eissler's interviews; and written recollections assembled by Eissler.

 Jennifer Stuart, Ph.D. – President